CommandPost/CommandPost-Website/docs/scripting/snippets-for-led-status.md

 # Snippets for LED Status

-The DaVinci Resolve Control Surface panel have the ability to use Lua Snippets to set whether or not an LED is active.
+The DaVinci Resolve Control Surface panel has the ability to use Lua Snippets to set whether or not an LED is active.

-The Snippet should return a `true` or a `false`.
+The Snippet should return a `true` or a `false` boolean value.

 You can learn more about Lua [here](../developer/lua-overview/).

 ---

-# Examples
+## Examples

-## Set LED to On
+### Set LED to On

 ```lua
 return true